Video-Reason/image-gen-reason/README.md

 ## Invitation to Collaborate 🤝

 VMEvalKit is meant to be a **shared playground** for testing and improving video reasoning.
-If you’re interested in cognitive tasks, video models, or evaluation, we’d love to build with you:
+If you’re interested in cognitive tasks, video models, evaluation, or anything 🦄✨, we’d love to build with you:

 * 🧪 Add new reasoning tasks (planning, causality, social, physical, etc.)
 * 🎥 Plug in new video models (APIs or open-source)
 * 📊 Experiment with better evaluation metrics and protocols
 * 🧱 Improve infrastructure, logging, and the web dashboard
 * 📚 Use VMEvalKit in your own research and share back configs/scripts
+* 🌟🎉 Or Anything anything 🦄✨

 💬 **Join us on Slack** to ask questions, propose ideas, or start a collab:
 [Slack Invite](https://join.slack.com/t/growingailikeachild/shared_invite/zt-309yqd0sl-W8xzOkdBPha1Jh5rnee78A) 🚀